Skip to content

 TIPS tax treatment?

 TIPS: principal adjustments taxed annually as income (not when received).
 'Phantom income' - tax on adjustments before realising cash.
-Best held in tax-advantaged accounts (retirement account, tax-advantaged retirement account).
+Best held in tax-advantaged accounts (retirement account, retirement account).
 Index-Linked Gilts: capital gains exempt, interest taxable.
 Always understand tax treatment before purchase - significantly affects after-tax returns.

 Related Calculators